usaid-cs/yesterday-i-learned/random.md

 - The act of asking for a lower interest rate (or other terms) is called [refinancing](https://en.wikipedia.org/wiki/Refinancing).
 - In class diagrams, arrows point from subclasses to their base classes because [arrows mean Generalisation in UML](http://stackoverflow.com/a/2471642/1558430).
 - Toilet paper glows in UV light.
-- "x% of y = y% of x".
-Not very useful as a concept, since you'll be multiplying x and y anyway, then dividing by 100.
 - The R project is also known as [GNU S](https://en.wikipedia.org/wiki/S_%28programming_language%29), the GNU implementation of the S programming language.
-- Kellyanne Conway's debate strategy is to deflect the question by simply going off on a tangent using one or two words from the question.
-Her answers don't have to do with anything.
-Then, she expects the interviewer to stop asking the same question after repeating it for a few times.
-Essentially, she doesn't answer questions.
 - The main issue from/in/about a P2P end-to-end messaging app is [battery drain](https://play.google.com/store/apps/details?id=chat.tox.antox).
-- [Ivana Trump mentioned that, at least at one point, her husband used to keep a book filled with Hitler's speeches by his bedside.
-Just the crazy ramblings of a scorned ex-wife, yeah?
-Nope.
-Trump confirmed it.](http://www.cracked.com/blog/why-comparing-donald-trump-to-hitler-makes-perfect-sense/) (Same article: Trump resembles Hitler's rise to power in four other ways)
 - Darker-skinned black women can expect longer jail sentences compared to lighter-skinned black women.
 - To test if a mug (or any container really) is microwave-safe, [put some water in it and microwave for 30 seconds](https://www.quora.com/How-do-we-know-a-glass-or-a-mug-is-microwave-safe).
 The water should be warmer than than the mug.
 - It is [passing the buck](https://en.wikipedia.org/wiki/Buck_passing#.22The_buck_stops_here.22), not passing the puck.
 The buck is that dealer button in poker.
 "The buck stops here" means the person saying that is now responsible.
 - The [Toga](https://en.wikipedia.org/wiki/Toga) dropped out of use because it was clumsy.
 It was replaced by the [pallium](https://en.wikipedia.org/wiki/Pallium) by the time bishops wore them.
 Other peopel continued wearing [tunics](http://www.primaryhomeworkhelp.co.uk/romans/clothes.htm), knee-length big shirts.
 - Carry a few bandages on your person.
 They are thin and easy to keep, and someone somewhere will always need one.
 Sometimes you do, too.
-- You [probably](https://www.quora.com/Can-you-legally-change-your-name-to-have-emojis) can name your American child after an emoji.
-Prince changed his name to an unpronounceable symbol that one time and it was allowed; a Californian mother named her baby [😍😍😍](https://prettycoolsite.com/california-newborn-baby-name-emoji-smiley-heart/), with its formal pronunciation being "Hearteyesemojiheartesemojihearteyesemoji".
 - [Incubators are fully bootstrapped](https://medium.com/startup-foundation-stories/the-emergence-of-startup-as-a-service-129c552d89e3#.ln72w6fbr).
 Incubators can invest in incubator incubator startups that churn out new incubators.
 These incubators are called **metaincubators**.
 Some of these metaincubators can also incubate startups; an example of such a metaincubator is the University of Waterloo, which inculated [Velocity](http://velocity.uwaterloo.ca/) the incubator a while back.
 - According to [this post](https://www.creditkarma.com/article/how-much-of-your-credit-should-you-use), there is no evidence of "credit underutilisation" impacting the credit score.
 - [Monomials](https://ca.ixl.com/math/grade-9/identify-monomials) just don't include addition or subtraction.
 Their variables can be in any order.